 Veteran Services at Carroll College

-Carroll College is committed to providing veteran students with the support and resources needed to address the unique academic, financial, and social needs of veterans transitioning from combat to campus, throughout their academic career.
+Carroll College is committed to providing students utilizing VA educational benefits with the support and resources needed to address the unique academic, financial, and social needs of students transitioning from combat to campus, throughout their academic career.

-Our Mission: Carroll College is dedicated to providing its veteran student population with the highest quality education, and the assistance and guidance necessary to promote the veteran student’s growth, independence, self-worth and potential, in an effort to secure the veteran students’ future through education.
+Our Mission: Carroll College is dedicated to providing students using VA educational benefits with the highest quality education, and the assistance and guidance necessary to promote the student’s growth, independence, self-worth, and potential, in an effort to secure the students’ future through education.

 Using Veteran Education Benefits at Carroll

 Welcome to Carroll College Veteran Services, once you have completed the admissions process and have been accepted to Carroll, you will need to complete the Carroll College VA Enrollment Form.
-Submission of this form, will help us to accurately identify your level of federal eligibilty and advise you on how your benefits work and apply at Carroll.
+Submission of this form will help us to accurately identify your level of federal eligibility and advise you on how your benefits work and apply at Carroll.